 Rule 3(1) of the said Rules gives an option to the provider of taxable service to discharge the Service Tax on composition basis.
 Rule 3(2) specifies that credit on inputs used in providing such service shall not be allowed. mentions that the provider of taxable service shall exercise such an option prior to payment of Service Tax in respect of the works contract.
 Thus, the payment of Service Tax under composition scheme is subject to certain conditions as mentioned above.
 It is the responsibility of the service provider to follow the conditions to avail the benefit under the said scheme.
 The service provider has to exercise an option before making payment of Service Tax in respect of works contract for which they intend to avail the benefit under the said scheme.
-Since the option is to be exercised before making payment of Service Tax in respect of works contract and in the instant case the noticee already paid Service Tax under the category of construction of complex service in respect of such works contract upto 31.05.2007, the noticee are not entitled for the benefit under the composition scheme.
-In this regard, the reliance is placed on the decision of the Hon'ble High Court of Andhra Pradesh in the case of M/s.Nagarjuna Construction Company Limited vs. Government of India [2010 (19) STR 321 (A.P.)], wherein it was held that:
+Since the option is to be exercised before making payment of service tax in respect of works contract and in the instant case the noticee already paid service tax under the category of construction of complex service in respect of such works contract, the noticee is not entitled for the benefit under the composition scheme.
+In this regard, the reliance is pladed on the decision of the Hon'ble High Court of Andhra Pradesh in the case of M/s.
+Nagarjuna construction Company Limited vs. Government of India 2010 (19) STR 321 (A.P.)], wherein it was held that:

-"On a true and fair construction of Rule 3(3) of the 2007 Rules, it is clear that where in respect of a works contract Service Tax has been paid, no option to pay

-Service Tax under the composition scheme could be exercised.
+"On a true and fair construction of Rule 3(3) of the 2007 Rules, it is clear that where in respect of a works contract service tax has been paid, no option to pay service tax under the composition scheme could be exercised.
 There is no ambiguity in this provision.
 The entitlement to avail the benefits of the composition scheme is only after an option is exercised under Rule 3(3) of the 2007 Rules and this provision specifically enjoins a disqualification for exercise of such option where Service Tax had been paid in respect of a works contract.
 To put it succinctly, where Service Tax has been paid in respect of a works contract, the eligibility to exercise an option to avail the benefits of the composition scheme under the 2007 Rules is excluded."

 The above said decision is affirmed by the Hon'ble Apex Court [2012-TIOL-107-SC-ST].
-In the above context reliance is also placed on the Board's Circular No. 128/10/2010-ST dated 24.08.2010.
 Further, the contention of the noticee that payment made under the category of construction of complex service should not be taken into consideration defies any logic.
-It is further contended by the noticee that the project undertaken by them is not covered under single works contract and that separate contracts for each residential unit were entered into with individual buyers and as such the benefit of composition scheme should be extended to them in respect each such contract which was entered after 01.06.2007 and no payment of tax was made.
-In the instant case, there is no dispute that the noticee undertook the construction of projects having more than 12 residential units.
-The construction of entire project/residential complex is subjected to levy of Service Tax and accordingly the entire project/complex is one works contract in terms of the provisions of clause (c) of the explanation under Works Contract Service as provided under Section 65(105)(zzzza) of the Finance Act, 1994.
-Further, the construction of each residential unit is only a part of works contract i.e., entire project/complex and each such construction of residential unit cannot be construed as separate works contract.
+It is further contended by the noticee that the project undertaken by them is not covered under single works contract and that separate contracts for each residential unit were entered into with individual buyers as such the benefit of composition scheme should be extended to them in respect each such contract which was entered after 01.06.2007 and no payment of tax was made.
+In the instant case, there is no dispute that the noticee undertook the construction of complex having more than 12 residential units.
+The construction of entire residential complex is subjected to levy of service tax and accordingly the entire complex is one works contract in terms of the provisions of clause (c) of the explanation under Works Contract Service as provided under Section 65(105)(zzzza) of the Finance Act, 1994 Further, the construction of each residential unit is only a part of works contract i.e., entire complex and each such construction of residential unit cannot be construed as separate works contract.
 Thus, the contention of the noticee is not acceptable.